 Hematuria is the presence of blood in urine.
+Blood in the urine can come from the kidneys (where urine is made) or anywhere in the urinary tract.
 Healthy kidneys filter blood in such a way that blood does not spill over in the urine.
 But when kidneys do not function properly, blood can get filtered through into urine.
 Blood in urine when visible, is known as gross hematuria and when it ca be seen only under a microscope, it is known as microscopic hematuria.
 Presence of blood in urine should be concerning as it may be due to an underlying, undiagnosed condition.

 Some of the causes of Hematuria are:

 Sometimes, urine can look as though it is bloody even though it isn't.
 This can happen if you eat a lot of beets or food dyes, or if you take certain medicines.

 Hematuria can present with no other symptoms or a variety of signs and symptoms.
 Some of them may include: